Azure/azure-sdk-tools/tools/codeowners-utils/METADATA.md

 ```

 - This might look complex but there are really only 2 types of blocks.
-The first ends with a source path/owner line and may have AzureSdkOwners, ServiceLabel PRLabel entries and the second is ServiceLabel/ServiceOwner block which may have AzureSdkOwners.
+The first ends with a source path/owner line and may have AzureSdkOwners, ServiceLabel and PRLabel entries.
+The second is ServiceLabel/ServiceOwner block which may have AzureSdkOwners.

 ```text